 The alarm went off, and a screech: "Are the aliens attacking again?"

 Optimus shut off the alarm and looked back into a face he usually only saw framed by shoulder-cannons.
-Terrorsaur stood just inside the door to the control room, startled by the sudden noise and looking ready to bolt.
+Terrorsaur stood just inside the open door to the control room, startled by the sudden noise and looking ready to bolt.

 "We got two more pods," Rattrap announced.
 "They're practically on top of each other.
 Looks like Pred territory."

 "Rattrap, Airazor, get a fix on their position," said Optimus.
 He made a decision, then crossed the room to the Predacon.
 "Terrorsaur, come with me."

 "I didn't even do anything," the air warrior protested, but followed him deeper into the ship.

 'Be strong with them,' Dinobot had said.
 'Show weakness and they will rip you apart.'
 He and Dinobot had differing ideas on what constituted as 'strong'.
 He decided to use his own definitions and just be as himself as possible.
 Besides, Terrorsaur didn't look like he could fight anything right now.

 The Predacon seemed more alert than he had eight megacycles ago and had regained some life to his movements instead of just shuffling along, but he managed to look worse.
 The burns on his face were no longer reddish and wet-looking, but sort of puffed and yellowish.
 Is that supposed to happen?
 Is this part of the organic healing process or is it an indication of some worse problem?
 After a moment, Optimus realised why Terrorsaur looked particularly scraggly - his hair had lost its bright tint and was plastered thickly down his back because it was dripping wet.
 His clothing was damp, though not soaked except where his hair lay on it, and the lava stench was gone.
 "You found the showers, I take it."